ariepratama/ariepratama.github.io/about.md

 permalink: /about/
 ---

 Hi I'm Arie!
-I'm a computer scientist and currently leading data team at Airy, an Indonesia accomodation startup focusing on budget travelers.
-I'd love to play around with jupyter notebooks / lab, so almost all written in this blog is based on jupyter.
-Aside from that I have also experience in Java, Ansible, Javascript (React.js).
-Hope you guys enjoy my writings!
+I'm a software engineer (and engineering manager) at Ninja Van, a logistic company in Singapore.
+I like to explore technologies and write about them at my personal blog.
+My focus is general software engineering, data engineering and natural language processing.
+Hoped you enjoyed my articles!
 ### Contact me
 #### Email
 You can email me at